tdseher/addtag-project/README.md

 This will ask you for your Atlassian password associated with the `username`.

-Or you can download AddTag over SSH using a 'publickey'.
+Or you can download AddTag over SSH without typing your password if the repository is configured with your 'publickey'.
 ```sh
 $ git clone git@bitbucket.org:tdseher/addtag-project.git
 ```